 Mac OS X is a 64-bit operating system, so you need to use Intel Processors that support the architecture.
 Old processors such as Pentium M are simply too old for Hackintosh and mainly because they are 32-bit.
 There are of course some processors from around 2010 that work with Hackintosh, but you need to choose carefully.

-The problem with installing Hackintosh on AMD-powered computer is the kernel, an important file that allows all applications in Mac OS X to communicate with hardware.
+The problem with installing Hackintosh on an AMD-powered computer is the kernel, an important file that allows all applications in Mac OS X to communicate with hardware.
 Mac OS X has vanilla kernel designed to work with Intel processors only.
 It is actually possible to install many versions of Mac OS X to AMD computers, but you have to modify the kernel.
 If you have no idea how to modify the file, your best bet is to avoid using AMD for Hackintosh at all.
 Even when you can and successfully modify the kernel for installation, your Hackintosh will not be as stable as when it is run on Intel-based hardware.

 In most cases, using the latest generation of Intel Core (excluding Xeon) is a good decision when building Hackintosh machine.
 AMD is a possibility, but the installation and configuration after that can be very complicated, so you’re better off without it.